 “The team.
 Where do I start!
 Such a great bunch…”

-Looking after our numerous animals we have Clive, he who loves birds of prey, and indeed all wildlife; in an ideal world he would spend most of his time planting hedges and making habitats, but needs to keep repairs and fencing on track…a never-ending task!
+Clive, our man that can, loves birds of prey and indeed all wildlife; in an ideal world he would spend most of his time planting hedges and making habitats but needs to keep repairs and fencing on track…a never-ending task!
 He also helps transporting the livestock and anything else that might need doing.
-Then there’s David and Tony, who look after the pigs.
+Then there’s David, who looks after the pigs.
 This is probably the best job in the world in the summer, and tough through the winter months when the ground gets wet, and they are working in wind and rain all day long.
 He is also the assistant herdsman at Cues Dairy and helps with the youngstock too.
 Rachel, accompanied by Luna, her Basset Hound, helps to look after the pigs too.
 She also looks after all the calves and youngstock on the farm, which gets very busy in the spring.

 Organic Farm & Food